shniranjan/genpass/README.md

 #  genpass

-This program generate random alpha-numerial texts including $ and # sign to be used as password or secret code.
+This program generate random alpha-numerial texts including $ and # sign to be used as password or secret code. <br>

-To install this program:
+To install this program:<br>

-First clone the repository or download it.
+First clone the repository or download it. <br>
-CD into the folder then run the command sudo bash setup.sh
+CD into the folder then run the command <br>
+sudo bash setup.sh <br><br>

 Version: 1.1.0 <br>
 syntax: genpass  \[password length\] \[frequency\] <br>